If you’re using conversational marketing for your business, you’ll likely have experienced an improved lead to demo conversion time.

 Instead of making potential customers fill out a form and then wait hours for a response from your sales team, they can now get answers to their questions and book a demo almost instantly.

 However, what happens after they’ve done the demo?
-Are they still getting a great experience that moves them through the sales process quickly?
+Are you using the best sales closing techniques to move them through the sales process quickly?
 Or has your organization got some less-than-ideal sales tools and processes that are slowing down the sales cycle?

 In this post, we’ll discuss why sales cycle time is so important and what you can do to ensure your buyers have an equally great experience post-demo and move through the later stages of the sales process quickly and efficiently.